woodliu/rxtxcpu/Documentation/case-studies/observing-rss-on-ixgbe-advanced-rss-configuration-rss-hash-key.md

 ```

 Using `tcpdump` we can see that the packets, in both directions, from the same
 simulated "connection" did in fact land on the same queue.
-RSS hash key
-configuration has been observed.
 ```
 [user@localhost:~]$ for i in test-{7,12,14}.pcap; do tcpdump -Snnr "$i"; done reading from file test-7.pcap, link-type EN10MB (Ethernet)